 Jinny Hopp, former Human Development Specialist, and Angela Fletcher, Human Development Specialist, Douglas County, University of Missouri Extension

-During the summer months, children have lots of unstructured time and parents or grandparents may have more time to spend with children.
-Adults can enhance children's development while building great memories by planning fun and stimulating summer activities.
-Here are some ideas that don't cost much money.
-The key ingredient is an adult who is willing to spend TIME with children.
+During the summer months, children tend to have more unstructured time and parents or grandparents may have the chance to spend more quality time with them.
+Adults can enhance children’s development while building great memories by planning fun and stimulating summer activities.
+Here are some ideas that don’t cost much money; the only requirement is an adult who is willing to spend time with children.

 - Turn off the TV, video games and computers!
 The